cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_Workbench_SDK.md

 ### Add the Topaz Workbench API as a Dependency

 Developers must include the Topaz Workbench API and Topaz API as a dependency of any custom plug-in they create that uses the Topaz Workbench API.
-This can be done in two different ways within a plug-in&#8217;s MANIFEST.MF file:
+This can be done in two different ways within a plug-in’s MANIFEST.MF file:

 1. Open the plugin.xml file using the Plug-in Manifest Editor.
 2. On the `Dependencies` tab of the editor, do one of the following: